NLnetLabs/krill/doc/manual/source/publication-server.rst

 The XML will include a so-called 'handle' - essentially the name that the CA likes to use for itself.
 This handle needs to be unique on the server side - we can't have all CAs calling themselves `mr-black`.
-For this reason the CLI offers an optional argument ``--publisher`` that allows overriding the handle in the reqeust with a locally unique value - e.g. a UUID.
+For this reason the CLI offers an optional argument ``--publisher`` that allows overriding the handle in the request with a locally unique value - e.g. a UUID.

 After adding a publisher the server will respond with the unique :rfc:`8183` Repository